Colon volvulus is an abnormal twisting within the gastrointestinal tract that can impair blood flow.

 - Blood in the stool

-Prompt diagnosis and proper treatment generally results in a successful outcome.
-Diagnostic tests for sigmoid volvulus include X-rays, upper or lower GI series, CT scans and flexible sigmoidoscopy in which the doctor uses a lighted, flexible tube called an endoscope to look inside your rectum and colon.
-A small camera sends a video image of the intestinal lining to a computer screen, enabling the doctor to see the sigmoid volvulus.
+- Testing for sigmoid volvulus may involve X-rays, CT scans or other imaging of the upper or lower gastrointestinal (GI) tract, as well as flexible sigmoidoscopy, which uses a lighted, flexible tube called an endoscope to look inside your rectum and colon.
+A small camera then sends a video image of the intestinal lining to a computer screen for a close view of the affected area.

-Your doctor may diagnose cecal volvulus using X-rays, upper or lower GI series or CT scans.
-The imaging will show whether the cecum is out of place and inflated with trapped air.
+- Cecal volvulus can be also diagnosed with imaging of the upper or lower GI.
+These tests will show whether the cecum is out of place and inflated with trapped air.

-Volvulus is a surgical emergency that requires immediately freeing the obstruction and ensuring normal blood flow to the bowel.
-For sigmoid volvulus, the doctor may use the sigmoidoscope to untwist the colon; the volvulus may or may not recur.
-Otherwise, a surgery called an intestinal resection in which the doctor removes the affected part of the colon and reattaches the healthy ends, will be needed.
-The resection prevents volvulus from recurring.
+- For sigmoid volvulus, the doctor may use a sigmoidoscope to untwist the colon; the volvulus may or may not recur.
+In some cases, an intestinal resection is needed.
+With this, the doctor removes the damaged part of the colon and reattaches the healthy ends.
+This can prevent volvulus from recurring.